July 22-26, 2018

 - Black Holes

 Campers must arrive between 2:00 and 4:00 PM on Sunday for registration and will leave after lunch on Thursday.
-During the week they will attend classes during the day and have lots of fun participating in planned recreational activities on and off campus each evening.
+During the week they will attend classes during the day and have fun participating in planned recreational activities on and off campus when not in class.
 View a sample weekly schedule.

 - Ice-breaker games on the first day to help everyone get acquainted